 Through the Agriculture Conservation Experienced Services (ACES) Program, non- federal experienced workers, age 55 and over, assist the Forest Service in conservation-related programs under temporary technical assignments.

-Forest Service ACES Initiative
+Forest Service ACES Program

-Authorized under the 2014 Farm Bill, the ACES authority provides unique opportunities including the ability to quickly acquire skilled personnel with specific "ready to apply" knowledge in conservation-related programs and practices with minimal administrative investment.
+The ACES program provides the ability to quickly acquire skilled personnel with specific "ready to apply" knowledge in conservation-related programs.
 This is made possible through partnership agreements with nonprofit organizations which will be responsible for identifying appropriate resources for the Agency's needs and directly administering those resources to provide ACES “Enrollees” on a temporary basis.

 How to Apply to Available Positions

 The application and hiring process is handled by nonprofit partners.
 Interested applicants should check the websites of the nonprofit partners for available positions and more information about the ACES Program.
 Program and partner contact information can be found at: